 \section{Data}

 For this study we used the GALACTICNUCLEUS survey \citep{Nogueras-Lara:2018aa}.
 The 5 $\sigma$ detection limits of the catalogue are approximately at $J = 22$, $H = 21$ and $K_s = 20$ mag.
-The photometric uncertainty is below $0.05$ mag at $J = 20$, $H = 17$ and $K_s = 16$ mag, and the zero point uncertainty is 0.036 mag in all three bands.
+The photometric uncertainty is below $0.05$ mag at $J = 20$, $H = 17$ and $K_s = 16$ mag, and the zero-point uncertainty is 0.036 mag in all three bands.

 In this paper we use $J$, $H$ and $K_s$ photometry of three fields.
-A control field (from now on F0), centred on SgrA* (17$^h$ 45$^m$ 40.1$^s$, -29$^\circ$ 00$'$ 28$''$) and two fields in the bulge (F1 and F2) located $\sim$0.6$^\circ$ and $\sim$0.4$^\circ$ to Galactic North, outside of the Nuclear Bulge (NB) of the Galaxy \citep{Launhardt:2002nx, Nishiyama:2013uq}, with center coordinates 17$^h$ 43$^m$ 11.6$^s$, -28$^\circ$ 41$'$ 54$''$ and 17$^h$ 43$^m$ 53.8$^s$, -28$^\circ$ 48$'$ 07$''$.
+A control field (from now on F0), centred on SgrA* (17$^h$ 45$^m$ 40.1$^s$, -29$^\circ$ 00$'$ 28$''$) and two fields in the bulge (F1 and F2), located $\sim$0.6$^\circ$ and $\sim$0.4$^\circ$ to Galactic North, outside of the Nuclear Bulge (NB) of the Galaxy \citep{Launhardt:2002nx, Nishiyama:2013uq}, with centre coordinates 17$^h$ 43$^m$ 11.6$^s$, -28$^\circ$ 41$'$ 54$''$ and 17$^h$ 43$^m$ 53.8$^s$, -28$^\circ$ 48$'$ 07$''$.
 The approximate size of the fields is 7.95$'$ $\times$ 3.43$'$.
 Figure \ref{scheme} shows the location of the fields.
-Table \ref{obs} summarises the observation information of the fields in the bulge, whereas the one on F0 is given in Table\,1 of \citet{Nogueras-Lara:2018aa}.
+Table \ref{obs} summarises the observation information of the fields in the bulge, whereas information on F0 is given in Table\,1 of \citet{Nogueras-Lara:2018aa}.

-\section{CMD and identification of a double Red Clump}
+\section{CMD and identification of a double red clump}

-Figure\,\ref{cmd} shows the $J-K_{s}$ colour-magnitude diagram (CMD) of both fields in the bulge with respect to the control field (in red).
+Figure\,\ref{cmd} shows the $J-K_{s}$ colour-magnitude diagram (CMD) of the two fields in the bulge with respect to the control field (in red).
 Stars with colours $J-K_{s}\lesssim3$ lie in the foreground, with three over-densities indicating spiral arms \citep{Nogueras-Lara:2018aa}.
 The vertical feature at $J-K_{s}$ between $\approx 3 - 3.5$ in the upper panel corresponds to the bulge stars in F1, while the extended and highly populated feature at $4\lesssim J-K_{s}\lesssim6$ traces the stars in F0.
-Analogously, the black vertical feature at $J-K_{s}\approx4$ in the lower panel corresponds to the bulge stars in F2, that suffers from a higher interstellar extinction than F1.
+Analogously, the black vertical feature at $J-K_{s}\approx4$ in the lower panel corresponds to the bulge stars in F2.
+This field has a higher interstellar extinction than F1.
 The dense regions at $K_{s}\approx14$ and $K_{s}\approx15$ indicate the location of RC stars in F1-F2 and F0, respectively.
-The stars in F0 lie deeply embedded in the central molecular zone and suffer an about 1\,mag higher extinction in $K_{s}$ in comparison to F1.
-It can be seen how the RC populations of all three fields are aligned following the same reddening vector.
+The stars in F0 lie deeply embedded in the central molecular zone, and their extinction is about 1\,mag higher in $K_{s}$ in than in F1.
+The RC populations of all three fields are aligned following the same reddening vector.